Car Manufacturer Lead Times

 Even when your car is built, there could still be some delays.
 Almost all cars are transported by ship, which could be delayed if inclement weather or a blockage on their route.
 Also, if the car is damaged in transportation, it will have to be repaired, which could take up to a couple of weeks.

-Although lead times are largely out of your control, there are a few things that you could reduce them.
+Although lead times on new cars are largely out of your control, there are a few things that you could reduce them.

 Future outlook

-Predicting what will happen to car lead times in the next couple of years is tough, but it's hoped that it will return to somewhere near normality.
+Predicting what will happen to car lead times in the next couple of years is tough.
+That being said, new car availability is slowly returning to normal after years of disruption.

-The industry is beginning to show signs of recovery after the COVID-19 pandemic, and manufacturers have started to find alternative parts to those produced in Russia and Ukraine.
+The industry is showing signs of recovery after the COVID-19 pandemic, and manufacturers have started to find alternative parts to those produced in Russia and Ukraine.

-Also, as manufacturers begin to move towards total electrification, loads of new suppliers will begin to appear that will replace the traditional car parts, hopefully reducing lead times.
+Also, as manufacturers begin to move towards total electrification, lots of new suppliers are beginning to appear and are replacing the traditional car parts, therefore reducing lead times on new cars.